 \subsubsection{Taurus}

-The Taurus molecular cloud provides a good test for this method, since it has a combination of both dense and diffuse regions, with the dense gas being enhanced towards the well-characterized L1495/B213 region \citep{Lombardi2010}.
+The Taurus molecular cloud provides a good test for this method, since it has a combination of both dense and diffuse regions, with the dense gas being enhanced toward the well-characterized L1495/B213 region \citep{Lombardi2010}.
 Taurus has ongoing low-mass star formation and, since it is nearby with a distance of 140 pc \citep{Schlafly2014}, has been extensively studied.
 The N-PDF for Taurus is shown in Figure \ref{fig:hist_taurus} along with the lognormal that we used to model the turbulence.
-While the distribution shows a double-peaked structure, the log-normal that we use to fit for the turbulent-component of the N-PDF reproduces the lower column density gas well.
-The double-peaked structure seems to be resulting from the turbulent diffuse envelope being marginally different between the filament and the north-west region with the smaller cores, thus picking out two more separate large-scale features.
-The double-peaked feature largely goes away when the N-PDF histogram is binned with the number of bins used in previous studies \citep[e.g.][]{Marsh2016, Schneider2022}.
+While the distribution shows a double-peaked structure, the log-normal that we use to fit for the turbulent component of the N-PDF reproduces the lower column density gas well.
+The double-peaked structure seems to be resulting from the turbulent diffuse envelope being marginally different between the filament and the northwestern region with the smaller cores, thus picking out two more separate large-scale features.
+The double-peaked feature largely goes away when the N-PDF histogram is binned with the number of bins used in previous studies \citep[][]{Marsh2016, Schneider2022}, however the remnant of the double peak likely means that the regions have slightly different turbulence properties.
 We use a molecular cloud thickness of 1 pc for Taurus \citep{Qian2015}.
 This width is consistent with the Plummer model fits from \citet{Zucker2021} of a flattening radius of $1.2^{+0.3}_{-0.3}$ pc, while their two-component Gaussian fits gave widths of $2.3^{+0.1}_{-0.1}$ pc and $11.9^{+0.6}_{-0.5}$ pc tracing a more dense and diffuse component, respectively.
 We assume a gas temperature of 15 Kelvins, which is greater than the kinetic temperature measured in the dense gas by ammonia \citep{Seo2015}, but consistent with dust temperatures measured in the region ranging between 10 - 15 Kelvins \citep{Kirk2013}.
-However, these small temperature differences do not noticably alter the results.
-The fit results in an average Mach number of $M_s = 2.4$, resulting in a turbulence velocity dispersion of approximately $0.7$ km s$^{-1}$ and a transition density $n_{\rm tr} \approx 6\times10^4$ cm$^{-3}$3.
+However, these small temperature differences do not noticeably alter the results.
+The fit results in an average Mach number of $M_s = 2.4$, resulting in a turbulence velocity dispersion of approximately $0.7$ km s$^{-1}$ and a transition density $n_{\rm tr} \approx 6\times10^4$ cm$^{-3}$.